Sitecore/Sitecore.Demo.Edge/Website/README.md

 on implementing a modular solution architecture.

 ## Configured for Sitecore-based workflow
-On first run, the JSS Styleguide sample will be imported via `jss deploy items`, then serialized via `sitecore ser pull`.
+On first run, the JSS website will be imported via `jss deploy items`, then serialized via `sitecore ser pull`.
 It is intended that you work directly in Sitecore to define templates and renderings, instead of using the code-first approach.
 This is also known as "Sitecore-first" JSS workflow.
 To support this:

 * The JSS content workflow is disabled
 * Imported items will not be marked as 'protected'